thalo-rs/thalo/README.md

 ## What is Event Sourcing & CQRS

 Event sourcing is a way of storing data as an immutable sequence of events.
-Events are facts that occured in your sytem and cannot be undone.
+Events are facts that occured in your system and cannot be undone.

-Put simply, event sourcing is `f(state, event) -> state`
+Put simply, event sourcing is: `f(state, event) -> state`

 Rather than the traditional state-oriented approach, your data consists of small events which occur in your system, and your models can be built by replaying these events one by one to compute a read model.

 A common example of event sourcing is accounting & bank accounts.
-Your bank balance is the sum of all your transactions, with transactions (aka events).
+Your bank balance is the sum of all your transactions (aka events).
 Another example you're likely familiar with that uses event sourcing is Git scm.

 **What are the benefits?**